lucianli123/is310-culture-as-data-2024/_schedule/05-topics-and-clustering.md

 ## Assignments

-- [ ] Project due on 9/16
+- [ ] Project due on 2/11 with automatic extension
-- [ ] Discussion post and hypothesis annotations for next Monday due on 9/16
+- [ ] Discussion post and hypothesis annotations for next Tuesday due on 2/10 midnight